pradnyas5/pradnyas5.github.io/_projects/mp.md

 The objective of this section is to compare traditional planners with Reinforcement learning-based planning, assessing their real-world applicability and feasibility.
 We trained an RL Model to navigate in unknown environments and reach specified goal object positions.
 The implementation workflow and results can be seen in figure below.
-We evaluated  RRT\* and A\*, with  RRT\* excelling in optimal pathfinding due to its extensive node sampling and tree extension, while A\* offers smoother, real-time trajectories.
+We evaluated  and , with  excelling in optimal pathfinding due to its extensive node sampling and tree extension, while  offers smoother, real-time trajectories.
 RL showed advantages over traditional planners in data-rich settings, though traditional planners are easier to implement.

 <div class="row">